rossabaker/northside/content/post/registration.md

 weight: 30
 ---

-Registration is now open for the Spring 2019 season.
+Registration is now open for the Fall 2019 season.
 Sign up by June 30th to take advantage of the $10 Early Bird Discount.
 Registering more than one child?
 Receive a $5 discount for each sibling after the first!<!--more-->